JBrown4223/InterfaceMonitor/README.md

 ### 4. Could the interface monitor and network monitor all be contained within one process, assuming 128 network interfaces running at several Giga-bits per second, which require a polling interval of one millisecond per interface.
 [1 mark]
+No, I dont believe it can.
+Even if we were to use threads, threads are competing for a finite virtual address space of the host process.
+Threads local storage consumes a part of the process virtual address space.
+Even though the available virtual address space is large, there is significant limitations for processes employing large number of threads or threads that require large amounts of memory.
+128 network interfaces running at several Giga-bits per second, which require a polling interval of one millisecond per interface would be considered to require large amounts of memory.

 ### 5. What is a software defined network?
 In doing so, describe the applications layer, the control layer, and the forwarding layer.
 [2 marks]